Downsizing Done Right

 • Set goals and plan a timeline.
 Work backwards from the date you plan to move, considering the time you’ll need to pack everything.
 Be sure to include family time in your timeline for any items you are “gifting.”

-This excellent resource from The Steller Group and A Move Handled with Care offers a valuable timeline for planning a move, strategies for decluttering, and insight on how to determine resale value of items you choose to part with.
-Browse their professional downsizing recommendations
+In a July 2024 presentation from The Steller Group and A Move Handled with Care, these downsizing professionals offer their tried, true, and thorough tips for decluttering and planning for a move.
+This excellent resource offers a valuable timeline for planning a move, strategies for decluttering, and insight on how to determine resale value of items you choose to part with.

 Try to Stay Positive as You Downsize